inumella-sricharan/Enron-POI-detection/README.md

 several mule accounts within a banking system are involved in funneling black money through the system from undeclared sources of income.
 Usually there is a central orchestrator taking care of 3 key steps : placement, layering and integration. while we can capture a handfull of malicious mule accounts, uncovering the entire set of mule accounts which were involved in the act is not always guaranteed.
 That is because we are limited by the features and data that we can use to train the machine learning model.

-But, if we can use the information from the few set of malicious mule accounts we had detected earlier and harness the structure of the network, there is a good chance we can uncover many other mule accounts involed in the act that were not previously noticed. <br>
+If we can use the information from the few set of malicious mule accounts we had detected earlier and harness the structure of the network, there is a good chance we can uncover many other mule accounts involed in the act that were not previously noticed. <br>

 ### **<ins>Workflow Formulation:</ins>** <br>
 I decided to take up the Enron dataset to perform POI(person of interest) detection task.